NVIDIA-Merlin/NVTabular/review/pr-1492/_sources/Introduction.md.txt

 pip install nvtabular
 ```

-Note: Installing NVTabular with Pip will require installing some additional dependencies (like CUDA Toolkit) manually.
-Prefer either Conda or Docker where possible.
+> Installing NVTabular with Pip causes NVTabular to run on the CPU only and might require installing additional dependencies manually.
+> When you run NVTabular in one of our Docker containers, the dependencies are already installed.

 #### Installing NVTabular with Docker